shayandavoodii/OnlinePortfolioSelection.jl/docs/src/python.md

        1.97878448e-03, 8.65966074e-04, 3.87943525e-04])
 ```

-As shown above, the `OPSMetrics` function returns a `PyCall.jlwrap` object.
-The cumulative wealth of portfolios can be accessed by `metrics.Sn` which are automatically converted to a `numpy.ndarray` object.
-The other attributes of the `metrics` object can be accessed in the same way.
-In order to check the attributes of the `metrics` object, you can check the returned object by the [`OPSMetrics`](@ref) function.
-It's worth mentioning that you can get the documentation of each function through Python.
-For example, you can get the documentation of the [`mrvol`](@ref) function using the following commands:
+As observed, the `OPSMetrics` function returns a `PyCall.jlwrap` object.
+The cumulative wealth of portfolios is accessable through `metrics.Sn`, automatically converted into a `numpy.ndarray`.
+Other attributes of the `metrics` object can be accessed similarly.
+To further explore the attributes of the `metrics` object, review the documentation for the returned object using the [`OPSMetrics`](@ref) function.
+Additionally, documentation for each function can be accessed through Python.
+For instance, you can retrieve the documentation for the [`mrvol`](@ref) function by executing the following commands:

 ```python
 >>> from julia import Main as jl